frederic-perez/AmE-dictionary/data/dictionary.md

 __fava beans__
 __fave__ _v_ _informal_ :two::hammer:
 __favor__ _v_ :dart:two: (favored) _Would you favor or oppose sending ground troops to Mars?_ _San Lorenzo of Argentina is the team favored by Pope Francis._
+__favored__ _adj_ Preferred above all others and treated with partiality. _Syn_ best-loved, pet, preferred, favorite _My sister is clearly the favored child—she has a later curfew and gets away with things I never could!_
 __favoritism__ _n_
 __fawn<sup>1</sup>__ _n_ :four: __1__ A young deer in its first year. _A six-month-old roe fawn._ :es: cervato __2__ A light brown colour. _Soft shades of pale green and fawn._ _Syn_ beige, yellowish-brown, pale brown :es: color beige
 __fawn<sup>2</sup>__ _v_ :three: (fawning) Attempting to win favor from influential people by flattery. _Syn_ bootlicking, obsequious, sycophantic, toadyish